The Mental Health Act 2014 (Vic) (‘MHA 2014’) establishes a three-stage process for making compulsory orders:

 The psychiatrist can only make an ITTO if satisfied the person cannot receive treatment in the community (s 48(3)).
 An ITTO enables the person to be taken to and detained in and treated in a designated mental health service (s 45(3)).

-The TTO expires after 28 days unless it is revoked or another TO is made before its expiry (s 51).
+The TTO expires after 28 days unless it is revoked or a TO is made before the TTO expires (s 51).
 However, in exceptional circumstances, the MHT can extend the duration of a TTO for up to 10 business days (s 192).

 The authorised psychiatrist must immediately revoke the TTO if they determine the treatment criteria no longer apply (s 61).

-A person subject to a TTO, or another person acting on their behalf, may apply at any time while the order is in force, to the MHT for Cancellation of a previous law or legal document.
-For example, when a new will is made, the old one is usually revoked. of the order (s 60).
+A person subject to a TTO, or another person acting on their behalf, may apply at any time while the order is in force, to the MHT for revocation of the order (s 60).

 Step 3: Making a treatment order